bernardosan/bernardosan/README.md

 ### Hey 👋

-### ⚡ I'm a electrical engineering student ⚡ which develop mobile applications mainly using Kotlin.
+### ⚡ I'm a electrical engineering student ⚡ which develop mobile applications using Kotlin mainly.

 ### About me